-Adam is very happy to announce he has joined the formidable artist management company Étude Arts.
+Adam is very happy to announce he recently joined the formidable artist management company Étude Arts.
 The company was created by one of the leading operatic artist managers in the business, Bill Palant.
 His knowledge and experience along with the team at Étude Arts make for a very exciting collaboration!

 Adam Smith as

 A performance from the winners concert which took place in Graz Opera house, Austria accompanied by the Graz Opera Orchestra.

 Adam Smith sang the Hindu merchant’s aria with much tenderness and a smile in his voice

 Adam Smith singt mit betörendem Schmelz den Tenorhit des Inders (Adam Smith sings with bewitching tenderness the tenor hit of the Indian)

 le ténor britannique Adam Smith, un Timonier à la solidité de chant remarquable. (the British tenor Adam Smith, a helmsman with remarkable singing strength.)